maflcko/b-c-gui-translations-review/reviews/tr.md

         <extracomment>An Outbound Connection to a Peer.</extracomment>
         <translation>yurt dışı</translation>

 YES
-The translation "yurt dışı" means "abroad" or "overseas," which is incorrect in this technical context.
-The source "Outbound" here refers to an outgoing connection or direction in a network context, not geographical location.
-A better translation would be:
+The translation "yurt dışı" means "abroad" in Turkish, which is incorrect in the context of Bitcoin networking.
+The term "Outbound" here refers to "dışa giden" or "giden" (i.e., connections initiated from the user's side).

 Correct translation:
-"Giden"
+Giden
 ```

 ```
         <source>Change:</source>
         <translation>Değiştir</translation>

 YES
-The English term "Change:" in the Bitcoin context refers to the remaining amount returned to the sender after a transaction, not the verb "Change" as in "to change something."
-The translation "Değiştir" is the imperative verb "Change" (command form), which is incorrect here.
-The correct translation should be a noun indicating "change" as in monetary change or remaining balance.
+The translation is inaccurate.
+In the context of Bitcoin, "Change:" refers to the leftover amount (change output) in a transaction, not the verb "Değiştir" ("Change" as in "Modify").
+The correct Turkish translation for "Change:" (as in the noun for Bitcoin transaction change) is "Para Üstü:" or "Para üstü:".

 Correct translation:
-"Değişim:" or better, the commonly used term in Turkish Bitcoin context: "Kalan:" or "Artan:"
-However, the most accurate and widely used translation for "Change:" in Bitcoin wallets is "Para Üstü:" or simply "Change:" left untranslated but typically "Para Üstü:" is used in common Turkish wallets.

-Hence, the best translation here is:
-"Para Üstü:"
+Para Üstü:
 ```

 ```
         <source>Signatures - Sign / Verify a Message</source>
         <translation>İmzalar - Giri‭s / Mesaji Onayla</translation>

 YES
-There are two issues in the translation:
+There are several issues:
-1. The word "Giri‭s" contains a hidden right-to-left mark (U+202C) which breaks the text display and should be removed.
-It should be "Giriş".
-2. The phrase "Mesaji Onayla" is missing the correct Turkish characters.
-The correct spelling is "Mesajı Onayla".
+1. "Giri‭s" should be "İmzala" for "Sign".
+2. "Mesaji" should have proper Turkish capitalization and diacritics, i.e., "Mesajı".
+3. The slash formatting should match the source and should not have irregular spacing or invisible characters.

 Correct translation:
-İmzalar - Giriş / Mesajı Onayla
+İmzalar - İmzala / Mesajı Doğrula
 ```

 ```